Virginia Military Basic Pay Deduction

-Resident - If the taxpayer is a resident of Virginia they are subject to Virginia income tax on all income regardless of the source.
-While Virginia requires all military pay to be reported, they do offer a deduction of up to $15,000 if the servicemember's total basic military pay is less than $30,000.
-Virginia does limit the amount of the deduction if the total pay is more than $15,000 dollar for dollar for every dollar that goes over $15,000.
+If the taxpayer is a resident of Virginia, they are subject to Virginia income tax on all income regardless of the source.
+While Virginia requires all military pay to be reported, the servicemember/taxpayer can deduct up to $15,000 if their total basic military pay is less than $30,000.
+The deduction is limited if the total pay is more than $15,000, dollar for dollar for every dollar that goes over $15,000.

-To enter the allowable basic military income subtraction in the program, from the Virginia resident return menu, select:
+To enter the allowable basic military income subtraction in TaxSlayer ProWeb, from the resident Virginia Return menu select:

 - Subtractions From Income